-During the period between admission to the ASX on 16 February 2021 and 30 June 2021, the company has used the cash and assets in a form readily convertible to cash that it had at the time of admission in a way consistent with its business objectives.
+During the year ended 30 June 2022, the company has used the cash and assets in a form readily convertible to cash that it had at the time of admission on 16 February 2021 in a way consistent with its business objectives.
 This statement is made pursuant to listing rule 4.10.19.